-“Architecture” is neither defined as a scientific career or as an engineering profession; it blends creativity, talent, and hard work all together.
+“Architecture” is neither defined as a scientific career nor as an engineering profession; it blends creativity, talent, and hard work altogether.
 On top of that, it is also a passion.
 For most students, Architecture school is challenging, but despite how exhausting obtaining that degree can be, school can actually be fun.
 Here are a few tips for architecture students about to begin their course.

 1. The Basics: What is Architecture?

 This is a question you will be asked over and over again during your career.
 As each architect approaches and understands the discipline in a personal way, each architect will also have different beliefs about the profession’s significance.

 Conventionally, the science of architecture is meant to be the science of designing and constructing buildings to cover different needs, such as housing.
 Protection, security, and safety are important features architecture provides by using appropriate construction techniques.

 Architecture requires a lot of studying and a lifetime commitment to continued education.
 At school, the environment is fun as you will always be sharing and discussing creative ideas with colleagues.
 But it is also among the most challenging degrees – with long hours, a huge workload, and a focus on detail – so it’s essential to understand what you’re signing yourself in for.